Why New Year’s Resolutions Don’t Work

 Is that the right environment to start a successful resolution?
 When you consider all those factors, it’s amazing that anyone can achieve a resolution that starts on January 1.

 Don’t set yourself up for failure.
 January 1st is just an arbitrary date, so you might as well set an arbitrary date that is actually achievable based on your life and the time of year.

 What To Do Instead of a New Year’s Resolution

-Instead of trying to rush into something big on January 1, instead use this time to make a plan for a lasting change in your life.
+Instead of trying to rush into something big on January 1, use this time to make a plan for a lasting change in your life.
 If you’re looking for a way to lose weight and get healthy, why not consider a fitness resort?

 By traveling to get healthy, you are fully immersing yourself in a wellness environment with supportive, like-minded guests with the same goals.
 And most fitness resorts and weight loss camps have an educational component designed to help you learn techniques to stay healthy and keep weight off even after you are back home.

 So don’t set a New Year’s resolution you can’t achieve; instead research fitness resorts, yoga retreats, and diet retreats on FitStays and make a plan to give yourself a vacation for your health this year.